-For me, the theme that dominated Festival of Marketing, was the profligate and pernicious disconnect between marketers and their customers.
+For me, the theme that dominated Festival of Marketing was the profligate and pernicious disconnect between marketers and their customers.
 Falling back on well-used tropes is not creative marketing – it’s relying on inertia, it’s driven by cowardice and it’s ineffective.
 And it will be increasingly so.
 There is SO MUCH OPPORTUNITY for innovation around product and marketing design, customer experience, loyalty and ultimately REVENUE if we only get close to the customers we serve and seek to understand them.

 As the final headliner of the day, Louis Theroux left us with one piece of advice: “It’s about connection.
 The more we get separated in society the more refreshing and redemptive it is to connect.”

 (At first glance the screenshot we took from Gillette’s ad is all about men being the best.
-But we did the brand a disservice here as the campaign in fact does reflect a more nuanced version of masculinity – so the image has now been removed from this blogpost.
+But we did the brand a disservice here as the campaign does in fact reflect a more nuanced version of masculinity.
+So, the image has now been removed from this blog post.
 This piece from AdAge reflects on a range of male-grooming product ad campaigns – and is worth a read.)